BhagyashreeDY/intelligent-drone-fleet-management/README.md

 ## Project Highlights

-Most drone delivery simulations use simple heuristics such as nearest-drone assignment and do not account for real-world constraints.
+Most drone delivery simulations use simple heuristics such as nearest drone assignment and do not account for real world constraints.

 This system improves upon those approaches by:

-* Introducing a constraint-aware decision system
+* Introducing a constraint aware decision system
-* Using an optimization-based scoring mechanism for better selection
+* Using an optimization based scoring mechanism for better selection
 * Supporting adaptive constraint relaxation to improve delivery success
 * Providing explainable decision outputs through structured logs

 The project focuses on modeling the decision layer of real-world systems, which is a key component in practical implementations.
-While hardware-level complexities are not included, the system is designed to be extensible for future integration.
+While hardware level complexities are not included, the system is designed to be extensible for future integration.

 ---

 ## Key Features

 * Drone fleet management
-* Priority-based delivery scheduling
+* Priority based delivery scheduling
-* Constraint evaluation (battery, weather, no-fly zones)
+* Constraint evaluation (battery, weather, no fly zones)
 * Weighted scoring for drone selection
 * Adaptive constraint handling
 * Detailed decision logs and rejection reasoning
 * System performance metrics (efficiency tracking)
-* Configuration-driven setup (`config.txt`)
+* Configuration driven setup (`config.txt`)
-* Multi-cycle simulation
+* Multi cycle simulation

 ---

 ## System Design

-* Object-Oriented Design (Encapsulation, Inheritance, Polymorphism)
+* Object Oriented Design (Encapsulation, Inheritance, Polymorphism)
 * Strategy Pattern for constraint handling
 * Modular architecture separating logic and control flow